L-Kh-Hovhannisyan/L-Kh-Hovhannisyan/README.md

 This is a subject which has always troubled me, an assertion that one can behave poorly because one is autistic.
 Perhaps it's because of or some other permutation, but let's start with a very simple truth: Being autistic does not make you a jerk, nor does it ever give you license to be one.
 I have spent all my life with people saying I'm weird, well yes I am and proud of being different, unique and quirky.
 I've stuggle all my life with fitting into Society, and being what people call Normal, although what is Normal Anyway?.
 I can't change who I am, and wouldn't want to just to fit in.
 <p>
-I’ve not put this post up for Sympathy, Support or Approval from anyone, it’s about Awareness, Understanding and Acceptance.
+I’ve not put this text up for Sympathy, Support or Approval from anyone, it’s about Awareness, Understanding and Acceptance.
 Being an Aspie comes with its challenges both Mentally and Physically, which is difficult for people to understand because what you can’t see you can’t understand.
 Even being an Aspie it’s hard to Understand why your brain is in overload permanently, uncomfortable in social situations & difficult to express feelings.
 <p>
 Although I’m very fortunate and blessed to have amazing, supportive and caring mother.
 And I’m very proud of myself for always trying to Endeavour everything I do without support, despite the challenges & attributes of Aspergers.
 <p>